naiades-jsi/data-fusion/README.md

 5. On IRCAI machine pull the latest image: `docker pull e3ailab/df_carouge_w_ircai`
 6. Run the image with `docker run -d --network="host" e3ailab/df_carouge_w_ircai`

+Alternetively, some solutions (like Carouge) already implement `secrets.json` file for storing the Influx and Kafka secrets.
+For these deployments, you only have to set the secrets in this file.
+For structure, copy `secrets.sample.json` --> `secrets.json`.

 ## Database Schema

 InfluxDB hierarchy: